 Listed below you can find links to all the policies that help us ensure that your child has a happy, healthy and productive experience at Long Close.
 Should you require any further information, or if you have any questions, please feel free to contact the school office.

-We would like to draw your attention to two policies in particular, both of which are listed below.
-The first relates to Data Protection.
-Under the Data Protection Act Long Close School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information) for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
-The school seeks to ensure that all relevant legal obligations of the school parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
+We would like to draw your attention to two policies in particular.
+The first relates to Data Protection (The General Data Protection Regulation- GDPR) and can be found in the Privacy and Cookies Policies below.
+Under the Data Protection Act 2018 Long Close School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information) for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
+The school seeks to ensure that all relevant legal obligations of the school parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 2018.
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioners Office.

 |English as an Additional Language (EAL) Policy||View/Download|